Sunday 19 August

 Can I change my plan?

-Sure, just log back into the online planner using your name and email address and then you can make as many changes as you’d like.
+Sure, just log back into the online planner using your email address and then you can make as many changes as you’d like.

 It’s a good idea to have a list of questions with you, to make sure you get all the information you need.
-As well as asking about courses, you might be interested to know:
+As well as asking about your course, you might be interested to know:

-- How does Monash help me get a job when I finish studying?
+- How will Monash help me get a job when I finish studying?

-- What's the benefit of a double degree?
+- What are the benefits of studying a double degree?

 - Can I travel and study at the same time?